 So you've got your TrueCoach clients rocking and rolling on their workouts, but what about the other 23 hours of the day?
 In this article, we'll share some ways our coaches have leveraged the tools in TrueCoach to help provide their clients with nutrition programming and take on nutrition-only clients.
 Every coach is unique in their approach to nutrition coaching, so take the ideas you like and leave the rest!

 Nutrition Tracker for Daily Macros

 If you have your clients weigh and measure their food, this is the perfect foundation to understand your clients' eating habits.
 Our nutrition tracker allows you to see daily entries of your clients' macronutrient intake so you can see how compliant they are with the goals you've assigned them.

 You can see from the chart that overall, Jane is doing a great job of following her numbers.
 This makes it easy to see when your clients trend high or low on a specific macronutrient, so you can adjust a meal plan or make some suggestions as needed.

 Metrics let you track progress on any specific measurement.
 While these work great for movements or physical tests, this is also the best place to track things like bodyweight, body fat percentage, and anatomical measurements.
 Your clients can update these numbers as often as they'd like right from their profile in the app.

 Create a metric set for the information you need to make sure your guidelines are right for each client.

-Once your clients start updating their metrics we'll graph each data point for both of you to see.
+Once your clients start updating their metrics, we'll graph each data point for both of you to see.
 Losing weight can be discouraging when you don't see a difference in the mirror everyday!
-I know I've had plenty of clients who don't see their progress as clearly as I do, so providing a visual graph is a great way to say...hey, check out how you HAVE improved so far.
+We're sure you've had plenty of clients who don't see their progress as clearly as you do, so providing a visual graph is a great way to say...hey, check out how you HAVE improved so far.

 Workout Builder for Updates